nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Editing a task: `edit`
 Edits information of the task in the task-list.<br>
 Different Types of tasks (Todo/Event/Deadline) have different command format.<br>
+You can change the data type of a task by editing it with a different command format.
+For example, if you edit a Todo task with an Event data format, the Todo task will be transfromed into an Event task.

 ###### Editing a Todo:
 Todos will be rearranged in the Todo-List based on their priority.<br>